hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ### Left out features
 >Which features of the system were not described and why were they left out?

-There are no features that are part of the debugger but left out.
+The scope of this work only contains the Elm debugger and nothing in scope was left out.
 However we did not cover the Elm runtime environment, browsers or made any assumption about the observed Elm applications.
-The scope of this work only contains the Elm debugger and nothing in scope was left out.

 ---